Skip to main content

 Yes, safety experts recommend stopping every 90-120 minutes during long drives to stretch, hydrate, and rest your eyes.
 A 1 hour and 35 minutes timer serves as an effective driving break reminder.
 Pull over at a safe location when the timer sounds, walk around for a few minutes, then restart the timer for your next driving segment.

-Can I run a 1 hour and 35 minutes timer overnight for slow cooking?
+How do I plan a 1 hour and 35 minutes garden overhaul project?

 Related Tools